Permutation inference with a finite number of heterogeneous clusters

 Table \ref{tb:did} shows the rejection frequencies of the four tests outlined above under the null and the alternative.
 Each entry was computed from 10,000 Monte Carlo simulations and all methods were faced with the same data.
 As can be seen, all tests were conservative when there was little heterogeneity ($h=1$).
-However, the \citetalias{besteretal2014} (BCG) test and the wild cluster bootstrap (WCB) were not longer able to control size as the heterogeneity increased.
+However, the BCH test and the WCB were no longer able to control size as the heterogeneity increased.
 The over-rejection in both methods led to higher rejection frequencies under the alternative, which therefore should not be viewed as evidence of their power.
-Just as in Example~\ref{ex:nloc}, the adjusted permutation (AP) test rejected far more false null hypotheses than the \citetalias{ibragimovmueller2016} (IM) test when there was little heterogeneity.
-As the heterogeneity increased, the \citetalias{ibragimovmueller2016} test had a slight advantage.
-The good performance of the \citetalias{besteretal2014} test and the clustered wild bootstrap at $h=1$ is not surprising because the clusters are nearly homogenous.
-However, there was little cost to using the the adjusted permutation test with nearly homogenous clusters because it rejected almost as many false nulls as the \citetalias{besteretal2014} test.
-The adjusted permutation test also rejected between 3.53 and 11.55 percentage points fewer false nulls than the wild cluster bootstrap but was able to control size.
+The AP test rejected far more false nulls than the IM test when there was little heterogeneity.
+As the heterogeneity increased, the IM test had a slight advantage.
+The BCH test and the WCB performed well at $h=1$.
+However, even then there was little cost to using the AP test.
+It rejected nearly as many false nulls as the BCH test and at most 11.55 percentage points fewer false nulls than the WCB but was able to control size.